-There are currently several experimental therapeutic agents for Alzheimer's in various stages of development with clinical testing directed towards amyloid-beta, or $A\beta$, clearance, and inhibition of Tau protein aggregation or phosphorylated-Tau, or pTau, clearance.
+There are currently several experimental therapeutic agents for Alzheimer's in various stages of development with clinical testing directed towards amyloid-beta, or $A\beta$ , clearance, and inhibition of Tau protein aggregation or phosphorylated-Tau, or pTau, clearance.
 In June 2021, the FDA approved Biogen's Alzheimer's drug aducanumab, also known as Aduhelm, making it the first medication cleared by U.S. regulators to reduce amyloid plaques in people living with Alzheimer's and the first new medication for the disease in nearly two decades.
 There were previously no drugs cleared by the FDA that can slow the mental decline caused by Alzheimer's, which is the seventh-leading cause of death in the U.S. In July 2023, an anti-beta amyloid antibody known as Lecanemab-irmb ("Leqembi"), received full approval by FDA for treatment of Alzheimer's.
+In July 2024, the FDA approved Eli Lilly's Alzheimer's drug donanemab, also known as Kisunla, which targets amyloid in the brain.
 Given the current weight of evidence, amyloid is now established as a cause of Alzheimer's.

-Leqembi is a humanized monoclonal antibody that binds with high affinity to soluble amyloid-beta oligomers, which reportedly are toxic to neurons.
-Leqembi reduced biomarkers of amyloid in early Alzheimer's and resulted in moderately less decline on measures of cognition and function compared to placebo at 18 months.
-Since Leqembi only provides passive immunity, antibody infusions are needed every 2 weeks.
-Leqembi supports and validates the amyloid theory, but in routine medical practice there will be a large burden on the health care system due to the need for every 2-week infusions.
-As a first-rendition anti-beta amyloid antibody product, it is a major landmark requiring innovation.
+Both Leqembi and Kisunla are humanized monoclonal antibodies that bind with high affinity to soluble amyloid-beta oligomers, which reportedly are toxic to neurons.
+Both Leqembi and Kisunla reduced biomarkers of amyloid in early Alzheimer's and resulted in moderately less decline on measures of cognition and function compared to placebo at 18 months.
+Since Leqembi and Kisunla only provide passive immunity, antibody infusions are needed every 2 or 4 weeks, respectively.
+Both Leqembi and Kisunla support and validate the amyloid theory, but in routine medical practice there will be a large burden on the health care system due to the need for bi-weekly or monthly infusions.